rdkcentral/Lightning-ui/docs/ScrollingLabel.md

 ### Initialize

-To use the Input Field component you create an instance with the `type` InputField:
+To use the Scrolling Label component you create an instance with the `type` ScrollingLabel:

 ```js
 class MyApp extends Lightning.Application {